robertblackwell/ubuntu-setup/README.md

 Much of the setup can be accomplished by executing makefiles and shell scripts on your development machine.
 So before going any further clone this repo.
 And CD to the root of the local copy of the repo.

-The file `make_inc` contains parameters for the makefiles and scripts, including user names and password, so check that you like the values BEFORE moving on to the rest of the READFME.
+A file named `make_inc` is required by the various makefiles and scripts as it provides parameters, including user names and password, that customize the installation process.
+This file should be created by you from `make_inc_template`
+BEFORE moving on to the rest of the READFME.

 ## Users  ##
 Add a user that will be the home of the stringy.io installation.
 The user needs `sudo` capability, so don't forget to add them to the `/etc/sudoer` file or include them in the `sudo` group.
 It will help latter if they are also in the `data-www` group.